 The Director, Business Incubator is responsible for coordinating the activities of the University’s business incubator by working collaboratively with incubator tenants and clients, the Small Business and Technology Development Center (SBTDC), the Management Development Institute (MDI), and Springfield Innovation, Inc., business service providers, economic development entities, and the business community.
-The Director, Business Incubator writes and administers grants and oversees and facilitates the operation of the business incubator by coordinating services and providing business development assistance to incubator tenants and clients.
+The Director, Business Incubator writes and administers grants and oversees and facilitates the operation of the business incubator by coordinating services and developing and providing business development assistance to incubator tenants and clients.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in business administration, management, marketing, finance, accounting, or a related business degree is required.
-A Master’s degree in Business Administration or a related field is preferred.
+Education: A Bachelor’s degree in Business Administration or a related field is required; a Master’s degree in Business Administration or a related field is preferred.

 Experience: At least two years of business development or business counseling experience is required.

-Skills: Strong oral and written communication skills, excellent interpersonal and organizational skills, knowledge of business management principles, budget formulation and financial management, property management and leasing, and computer literacy are required.
+Skills: Strong verbal and written communication skills, excellent interpersonal and organizational skills, knowledge of business management principles, budget formulation and financial management, property management and leasing, and computer literacy are required.
 The ability to work collaboratively with a variety of constituents and organizations is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.